 REF PAGE/PARA PROPOSED CHANGE REASON DOES PROPOSED CHANGE AFFECT PREVIOUS SA SCORING?
 PC6 Page 126 Para.
 6.30 6.30 Taking into account the backlog of affordable housing, there is projected to be an objectively assessed need (OAN) for 306 affordable units in the area of the National Park in West Somerset over the plan period.
 The remaining area of the National Park is within the West Somerset housing authority area.
-In this plan, the focus is on the delivery of affordable housing for which it is projected that there will be a need for 336 238 units over the plan period.
-References: 5-285 Housing Vision (March 2015) Strategic Housing Market Assessment Update: Exmoor National Park.
+In this plan, the focus is on the delivery of affordable housing for which it is projected that there will be a need for 336 238 units over the plan period.x References: 5- Housing Vision (March 2015) Strategic Housing Market Assessment Update: Exmoor National Park.
 Final Report, Dulverton: Exmoor National Park Authority.
-6 Housing Vision (December 2015) Northern Peninsula Housing Market Area.
-Strategic Housing Market Assessment (SHMA): The Implications of the 2012-Based Household Projections.
-Final Report Housing Vision (September 2016) Northern Peninsula Housing Market Area SHMA: The Implications for Housing Need of the 2014-based Household Projections.
+6 x Housing Vision (December 2015) Northern Peninsula Housing Market Area, Strategic Housing Market Assessment (SHMA): The Implications of the 2012-Based Household Projections, Final Report Housing Vision (September 2016) Northern Peninsula Housing Market Area SHMA: The Implications for Housing Need of the 2014-based Household Projections.
 Figures derived from Tables 2.3 and 2.4 To refer to the new evidence commissioned by ENPA, North Devon Council and Torridge District Council regarding the review of the 2014-based subnational household projections and implications for housing need within the National Park.
 No - The plan still does not require specific figures for housing delivery, but takes an exceptions approach to housing development.
 PC7 Page 127 - insertion of new paragraph STRATEGIC POLICY HC-S1 6.30A National policy is that if adverse impacts would outweigh the benefits when assessed against the policies in the NPPF or where specific policies indicate development should be restricted, such as within a National Park, that-objectively assessed housing need should not be met.
 The National Parks and the Broads Vision and Circular states that National Parks are not suitable locations for unrestricted housing and general housing targets are not provided.
 References: DCLG (2012) National Planning Policy Framework, London: Department of Communities and Local Government, footnote 9 of paras.
 14 & 47.
 DCLG (2014) Do housing and economic needs override constraints on the use of land, such as Green Belt?
-[Online] available: Paragraph: 044 Reference ID: 3-044-20141006 Underfining in text has been added.
-DCLG (2014) Do local planning authorities have to meet in full housing needs identified in needs assessments?
-[Online] available: Paragraph: 045 Reference ID: 3-045-20141006.
+[Online] available: Paragraph: 044 Reference ID: 3-044-20141006 Underlining in text has been added.
+DCLG (2012) National Planning Policy Framework, London: Department of IDC (2014) Do local planning authorities have to meet in full housing needs identified in needs assessments?
+[Online] available: Paragraph: 045 Reference ID: 3-044-20141006.
 DCLG (2012) National Planning Policy Framework, London: Department of Communities and Local Government, para.
+115 footnote 25.
+DEFRA (2010) English National Planning Policy Framework, London: Department of Communities and Local Government, para.
 115 footnote 25.
 DEFRA (2010) English National Parks and the Broads UK Government Vision and Circular, London: Department for Environment, Food and Rural Affairs, para.
 78. DCLG (2014) Planning Policy Guidance: How should local authorities support For clarification.
 No - change is for clarification only and does not alter the SA effects of the plan.